matloff/EthicsForTech/README.md

 from the *Internet Encyclopedia of Philosophy*

 [What Was Volkswagen Thinking?](http://www.theatlantic.com/magazine/archive/2016/01/what-was-volkswagen-thinking/419127/), *The Atlantic* , Jan./Feb.
-2016 (limited free access)
+2016

 ## Data privacy

-*Privacy is dead, and social media holds the smoking gun* -- Privacy is dead, and social media holds the smoking gun
+*Privacy is dead, and social media holds the smoking gun* -- Mashable CEO Pete Cashmore

 *Privacy with medical information is a fallacy.
 If everyone’s information is out there, it’s part of the collective* -- Craig Venter,